 For the latest data, click here.

-Houston exported to 198 countries and imported from 172 during the first four months of ’19.
+Houston exported to 202 countries and imported from 179 during the first five months of ’19.
 Mexico remains the region’s top trading partner, followed by China, Brazil, India and the Netherlands.
-Even Kiribati, an island nation in the Micronesia region of the western Pacific Ocean, and Vanuatu, a South Pacific Ocean nation, received cargoes shipped from Houston this year.
+Even Vanuatu, a South Pacific Ocean nation, and the Marshall Islands received cargoes shipped from Houston this year.

 Patrick Jankowski, CERP